Last updated on July 12th, 2023

 The best cheap cities to live in Bulgaria are Plovdiv, Burgas, Varna (more expensive during the summer), and the favorite of many digital nomads the small mountainous town Bansko.

-The Slovak Republic is a landlocked country in the heart of Europe that has one of the fastest-growing economies in the European Union.
-Although it is a former socialist state, Slovakia has had an almost completely privatized market economy since independence.
-A relatively low cost of living and low taxes, coupled with a wide variety of activities and natural splendor, have made Slovakia an attractive choice for immigrants.
+Slovakia, even though a small and landlocked country, has one of the fastest-growing economies in the European Union.
+Although it is a former socialist state, the country has had almost completely privatized market economy since independence.
+A relatively low cost of living and low taxes, coupled with a wide variety of activities and natural splendor, have made Slovakia an attractive choice for expats.

 And what’s interesting, having a higher quality of life than Poland, the cost of living in many parts of Slovakia is cheaper which is great for anyone who wants to live in the EU but intends to spend less than the average European Union resident spends.
-As for me, among all the cheapest European countries, it is the safest place to live.
+Also what is very important, among all the cheapest European countries Slovakia is one of the safest places to live.

-The low popularity of this destination among tourists even plays into the hands of those who do not like the countries of Central Europe overcrowded with travelers.
-There are enough interesting places and amazing landscapes in Slovakia and the High Tatras Mountains have so much to offer.
+The low popularity among tourists even plays into the hands of those who do not like the countries of Central Europe overcrowded oftentimes.
+There are enough interesting places and amazing landscapes and the High Tatras Mountains have so much to offer.
 In addition, prices for everything are very democratic as the local economy doesn’t depend on tourists.

 Monthly Budget For a Couple